Turbo-Hydramatic: Super Turbine 400 / TH400 / THM400 / THM375 / 3L80 / 3L80HD

-A variant of the THM400 known as a THM375 is a THM400 with a mid length 27 spline output shaft that mates to the smaller THM350 27 spline drive shaft yoke.
-It can be identified by "375-THM" cast into the tailhousing.
-Internally the clutch packs originally had fewer friction plates.
+THM400 units had a 32 spline output shaft.
+A variant known as a THM375 is a THM400 built to mate to the smaller driveshaft yokes typically used for THM350 applications.
+They used a Chevrolet bolt-pattern case with a longer 27 spline output shaft inside a matching tailhousing cast with a "375-THM" or "TH375" identifier.
+Internally, the clutch packs originally had fewer friction plates.
 THM375s were found in some 1971-76 Buick Lesabres and Oldsmobile Delta 88s with the 5.7 liter V-8.
-Somewhere in the Mid-80's Chevrolet C10 Pickups could also come equipped with a THM375.
-It is a THM400 Chevrolet bolt pattern case that has a longer 27 spline output shaft and matching extension housing with "TH375" cast into the housing.
-Some "Heavy Duty" THM350s were also designated THM375-B. Another variant is the 3L80HD, often referred to as a Turbo 475.
+Somewhere in the Mid-'80s Chevrolet C10 Pickups could also come equipped with a THM375.
+Some "Heavy Duty" THM350s were also designated THM375-B.

+Another variant is the 3L80HD, often referred to as a Turbo 475.
 The 3L80HD has a straight-cut planetary gear set.
 There is no externally visible way to determine whether the transmission contains the straight-cut planetary gear set.
 The THM425 front wheel drive transmission shares almost all its internal parts with the THM400.
 Checker Motors Corporation used the Chevrolet version of the THM400 for its "A" series taxi and Marathon models until the end of production in 1982.

 By 1980, the relatively heavy THM400 was being phased out of usage in passenger cars in response to demand for improved fuel economy.
 The THM 400 was utilized in the C- and K-series (full-size) Chevrolet/GMC pickups and G-series (full-size) vans until 1990 when GM switched over to the 4L80E.
 Today, the United States Army HMMWV is the only vehicle using the THM400.
 The civilian Hummer H1 originally had the 3L80s, but the current model has had a 4L80E since the mid-1990s.

 Through the end of the '70s substantially more CBOP (Cadillac/Buick/Oldsmobile/Pontiac) bellhousing THM400s were produced than any other THM400.
 Chevrolet bellhousing THM400s, while not rare, can be hard to find and are, as a result, usually more expensive to buy (they were commonly found in 3/4 ton (8500 GVW and above) Chevrolet/GMC trucks and vans (includes the P-series box vans and 1983-86 CUCVs) when RPO M40 was checked off the option list - especially when coupled to a 454 - usually in HD applications including the C40-C60 medium duty trucks where a bolt-on output shaft is used in place of a slip yoke) - when used with passenger cars it was usually coupled to a Mark IV engine or some high performance small blocks (e.g. the 1970 LT-1).
 The THM400 was never produced with a multicase bell housing.